Posted 5 days ago

-Options for Care is looking to recruit an exceptional Specialty Doctor passionate about working with individuals with severe and enduring mental health diagnoses.
-The successful candidate will work with our existing mental health inpatient unit at Montague Court in Edgbaston, Birmingham.
+Options for Care is looking to recruit an exceptional Registered Manager passionate about working with individuals with severe and enduring mental health diagnoses.
+The successful candidate will work in our mental health inpatient unit at Montague Court based in Edgbaston, Birmingham.

-Our two established hospitals, Montague Court and Dartmouth House, have successfully supported the needs of individuals with mental health diagnoses.
+Our two established hospitals, Montague Court and Dartmouth House have successfully supported the needs of individuals with mental health diagnoses.
 We also have Orchard House, our recovery home, which provides a safe and supportive environment for individuals on their journey to mental health recovery.
-Furthermore, we eagerly anticipate the opening of Stanford Court, which is set to occur later this year.
+Furthermore, we have recently opened Stanford Court this year.

 Dartmouth House is a 16-bed male long-term complex care mental health inpatient unit based in Handsworth Wood, Birmingham.